DALPy-Developers/Github-Scraping/README.md

 Once the results for the search are collected, the scraper will begin to "preview" the search results to the user one at a time.
 After displaying the beginning of the file, the user will need to press `Enter` in order to continue scrolling through the file (somewhat like the `less` Unix command).
 The preview will highlight lines of the previewed result in green that contain the query.
 The scraper **will not preview** results that belong to repositories that are listed in `records.txt`.
 This includes repositories that are discovered in the current scrape, so a user may notice the `x` in the displayed line `[INFO] : Previewing file x/y` go faster than one at a time as repositories (and potentially corresponding future search results) are downloaded.

 Once a user has determined if the previewed result is a match for an assignment, type `y` and press `Enter`.
 If the user has determined that the result is not a match, type `n` and press `Enter`.
+If the user has determined that the result may be a match and wants to see other contents of said repository, type `m` and press `Enter`.
 If user does not want to see any more previewed results for the most recent query, type `q` and press `Enter`.
 If the user types anything else, it will be ignored and the preview will keep scrolling.

 If the user reaches the end of a preview by scrolling through it with `Enter`, they will be forced to select `y` or `n` before moving to the next result to preview.

 Once the user has previewed all the search results for a query, they will be prompted again for another query (or to quit).

-### What happens when a user say yes to a preview?
+### What happens when a user say yes, maybe, and no to a preview?

 The repository will be downloaded to a folder named `owner_repository` inside `collection_root` and `records.txt` is appropriately updated.
 If `raise_issue = true`, then an issue is raised on the repository.
 If `extra_directory` is specified, then a folder is created as described [above](#what-is-extra_directory).

-If the user says a result is not a match, *other results from that repository will still be shown* in future previews if they are part of the search results.
+If the user says a result is maybe a match, *other results from that repository will still be shown* in future previews if they are part of the search results.
+If the user says a result is not a match, *other results from that repository will not be shown in this scrape*.
+However, results will be shown in future scrapes (as we don't save declined repositories).

 ## Debugging the Scraper